lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 ## The group averages and average treatment effect hide a lot of information

+We often compute the mean, difference of means, and their standard errors

+This does not tell us about the shape of the distribution, and does not allow comparison of distribution shapes

+Single digit summaries of shape (variance, skewness, kurtosis) his details of shape; they describe a single attribute of the shape

+A deeper understanding of the shape comes from looking at the quantiles; the inverse of the quantile curve is the CDF

 ```python
 from matplotlib import pyplot as plt
 import seaborn as sns